 Research problems in petrology/geochemistry of igneous and metamorphic rocks with reference to their origin, and relationships in time and space.
 Origin of hydrothermal and other economic deposits.
-Field occurrence, geochemistry and petrogenesis of crystalline rocks, especially those of the Caribbean region and South America.
+Field occurrence, geochemistry and petrogenesis of crystalline rocks, forming the continental crust and seafloor.
 Generation of associated (often, economically significant) hydrothermal deposits.
 Application of trace element and isotope geochemistry to the study of these petrogenetic associations.